danchoi/vnews/README.markdown

     1 * * * * (bash -l -c 'rvm use 1.9.2 && vnews -U') > /dev/null 2>&1

 This assumes that you installed Vnews through RVM and on Ruby 1.9.2.

+## Reloading your item list

+* `,r` and `r` reloads the item list

+You might want to reload the item list that you're currently viewing without fetching updates from over the internet.
+There are two reasons you may want to do this:

+* You updated your feeds in a background process since your Vnews session started and you want to refresh your view of the items to reflect the latest data in MySQL.

+* You change the width of the Vim window displaying the item list.
+Vnews can adjust the column widths to fit your new window width if you reload your item list.

 ## OPML import